Get News & Updates Directly To Your Inbox

-Gum Disease and PregnancyA mother’s prenatal care includes dental care.
-Gum disease, also called periodontal disease, is an ongoing bacterial infection that causes swelling.
-It involves the gums and bone supporting the teeth.
-Any infection during pregnancy is a concern.
-That includes infections of the gums.
+Good prenatal care includes dental care.
+Gum disease — also known as periodontal disease — is an ongoing bacterial infection that causes swelling.
+It changes the gums and bone that support the teeth.

-When to Care for Your Baby’s TeethGood health habits should start as soon as your baby is born.
-Parents can spread bacteria into the child’s mouth by simply kissing them on the lips or sharing a spoon.
-That can cause decay.
-Baby teeth are important, so start your child’s oral health program even before their teeth come in.
+Good health habits should start as soon as your baby is born.
+Did you know parents and other adults can spread bacteria into a child’s mouth by simply kissing them on the lips or sharing a spoon.
+That can cause tooth decay.
+Baby teeth are fragile, so start your child’s oral health program even before their teeth come in.

 Here are steps to help:

 For more tips on oral health and your overall health, visit our website.
-Log in to Blue Access® for Members.
-Look for the “My Coverage” tab and then “Dental” to visit the Dental Wellness Center.
+Log in to Blue Access for MembersSM.
+Look for the “Coverage” tab and then “Coverage and Benefits” and then Dental.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.